Railways

 Weardale Railway

-Weardale Railway operates between Bishop Auckland and Stanhope a distance of 16 miles, the remaining 3 miles are currently non-operational.
+Weardale Railway operates between Bishop Auckland and Stanhope, a distance of 16 miles; the remaining 3 miles are currently non-operational.
 There are intermediate stations at Frosterley, Kingfisher, Wolsingham and Witton le Wear.
-The seasonal passenger services are operated by a mixture of Heritage DMU's and a Pacer which provides excellent views of the outstanding Dales scenery and the multiple river crossings.
-There are plans to reintroduce steam hauled services in the future using a locomotive owned by the Weardale Railway Trust and which is currently under repair.
+The seasonal passenger services are operated by a mixture of Heritage DMUs and a Pacer, which provides excellent views of the outstanding Dales scenery and the multiple river crossings.
+There are plans to reintroduce steam-hauled services in the future using a locomotive owned by the Weardale Railway Trust and which is currently under repair.
+Platform 1 cafe is open Wednesday through to Sunday, 1000 to 1600.
+The Trust Shop and Platform 2 craft market are open on running days.

 - Location